Petros-Code/Petros-Code/README.md

 - 👋 Hi, I’m @Petros-Code
-- 👀 I’m interested in Sport, dogs, learning, collecting MTG
+- 👀 I’m interested in Sport, dogs, cooking, collecting MTG
-- 🌱 I’m currently learning HTML, CSS, JS
+- 🌱 I’m currently learning HTML, CSS, JS, React.js
-- 💞️ I’m looking to collaborate on WoW private servers
-- 📫 How to reach me : ****************
+- 📫 How to reach me : petros-code@proton.me
-- ⚡ Fun fact: I got lost in a desert in Spain and hade to survive by my self a full day as sixteen years old student.
+- ⚡ Fun fact: I got lost in a desert in Spain during a Bike Trip with my Class and hade to survive by my self a full day as sixteen years old student.

 <!---
 Petros-Code/Petros-Code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.